 “With our subteams, it’s actually better with more people,” the student said.
 “Because with so many people working on the robot, we have more minds on the project.”

 FIRST has a code of values to embody the friendly spirit of competition.

 “We learned a lot of team skills, how to interact with other teams,” Vranas said.
 “We also learned to embody ‘gracious professionalism’, a core value of FIRST.”

 FRC and other FIRST competitions for high schoolers including FIRST Tech Challenge(FTC), have been a source of development for students that want to continue their studies and profession in the engineering and programming route.
-Maahir Sachdev, a freshman, joined robotics with a similar interest.
+Sachdev joined robotics with a similar interest.

 “In [FRC], we work on real world applications,” Sachdev said.
 “And if you want to be a programmer, designer, or engineer, it would definitely prepare you well.”

 Red Tie considers themselves a family that works together to achieve their goals.